 But before you go on to start painting the room, you need to do some room preparation.
-Painting your room without prepping it first is a huge mistake.
-One you don’t want to make.
+Painting your room without prepping it first is a huge mistake, one you don’t want to make.

-Preparing your room for painting will ensure you have the right quality and finishing you desire, and it will also ensure you don’t spill paint over stuff you don’t want paint to come in contact with like furniture and electronics.
+Preparing your room for painting will ensure you have the right quality and finishing you desire, and it will also ensure you don’t spill paint over the stuff you don’t want the paint to come in contact with like furniture and electronics.

 Step 1: Clear out any items from the room